mongodb/awscdk-resources-mongodbatlas/src/l1-resources/flex-cluster/README.md

 ## Description

 The flex cluster resource provides access to your flex cluster configurations.
 The resource lets you create, edit and delete flex clusters.
-The resource requires your Project ID.

-MongoDB Atlas Flex clusters provide a flexible, scalable, and cost-optimized solution for low-traffic applications and variable workloads.
-Flex clusters automatically scale compute and storage resources based on demand, offering a pay-as-you-go model.
+For more information, see [The MongoDB Atlas Flex Tier](https://www.mongodb.com/company/blog/product-release-announcements/dynamic-workloads-predictable-costs-mongodb-atlas-flex-tier).

 ## MongoDB Atlas API Docs